sonoranwanderer/hubitat-honeywell/README.md

 * rtl_433 binary / program
 * Host system with an available USB port and ability to run rtl_433

-The host system can run any OS so long as you can get a rtl_433 up and running.
+The host system can run any OS so long as you can get rtl_433 up and running.

 rtl_433 can run on command line arguments, a config file or both.

 rtl_433 can be obtained here: https://github.com/merbanan/rtl_433

-If you are running linux you may be able to install rtl_433 using the OS' package manager (e.g. apt in Ubuntu or Debian).
+If you are running Linux you may be able to install rtl_433 using the OS' package manager.
+E.g. in Ubuntu or Debian:

+    apt install rtl-433

 With the RTL-SDR device plugged in and attached to an antenna, you can run a simple test with: